wacncontent/CustomizeTool/addCommentOutput/articles/resource-group-using-tags.md

 You may see tags that start with "hidden-" and "link:".
 These are internal tags, which you should ignore and avoid changing.

-Use the <!-- deleted by customization **New-AzureRmTag** --><!-- keep by customization: begin --> `New-AzureTag` <!-- keep by customization: end --> cmdlet to add new tags to the taxonomy.
+Use the **New-AzureRmTag** cmdlet to add new tags to the taxonomy.
 These tags will be included in the autocomplete even though they haven't been applied to any resources or resource groups, yet.
-To remove a tag name/value, first remove the tag from any resources it may be used with and then use the <!-- deleted by customization **Remove-AzureRmTag** --><!-- keep by customization: begin --> `Remove-AzureTag` <!-- keep by customization: end --> cmdlet to remove it from the taxonomy.
+To remove a tag name/value, first remove the tag from any resources it may be used with and then use the **Remove-AzureRmTag** cmdlet to remove it from the taxonomy.

 ## Tagging with REST API